Causal Process Mining from Relational Databases with Domain Knowledge: Evaluation

-As can be seen in \Cref{fig:pmtk-graph}, which shows the \gls{dfg} discovered by PM4Py, the \gls{dfg} contains several spurious relationships that do not exist in the expected process model depicted in \Cref{fig:oder-to-cash-template-model}.
+As can be seen in \Cref{fig:pmtk-graph}, which shows the \gls{dfg} discovered by PM4Py, the \gls{dfg} contains several spurious relationships that are not expected considering the causality among the relations (see Figure \ref{fig:er_evaluation}).
 For instance, most events contain self-loops as a byproduct of the 1:N, N:1, and N:M relationships in the database schema.
 They stem from separate execution sub-streams that create spurious direct-follows observations.
 However, this kind of self-loops are not possible in the actual database schema of the ERP system.
 Another example of a spurious relationship is the relationship from the \textit{Pick Order Item} event to the \textit{Prepare Order Delivery} event.
-This relationship suggests loops of the kind $\langle$ \emph{Prepare Order Delivery, Plan Order Item Picking, Pick Order Item, Prepare Order Delivery, \dots} $\rangle$, which contradict the causal relationships of the event sequences (cf. \Cref{fig:oder-to-cash-template-model}) and the database schema.
+This relationship suggests loops of the kind $\langle$ \emph{Prepare Order Delivery, Plan Order Item Picking, Pick Order Item, Prepare Order Delivery, \dots} $\rangle$, which contradict the causal relationships of the event sequences (cf. \Cref{fig:er_evaluation}) and the database schema.
 These kind of loops are not present in the dataset, but a by-product of creating the process model without considering the causal relationships.
 In comparison, the \gls{aceg} created by the Noreja Approach, depicted in \Cref{fig:noreja-discovered-aceg-level-3}, does not contain these spurious relationships, i.e., the \gls{aceg} does not contain self-loops and does not contain the relationship between \textit{Pick Order Item} and \textit{Prepare Order Delivery}.
-The reason for this is that the Noreja Approach uses the causal knowledge defined by the process shown in \Cref{fig:oder-to-cash-template-model}.
+The reason for this is that the Noreja Approach uses the causal knowledge defined by the process analyst shown in \Cref{fig:er_evaluation}.